Dave Shondell: Family

 Shondell is part of one of the most well-known families in volleyball.

 Shondell is the son of Dr. Don Shondell.
 Shondell's brother is Steve Shondell, former head women's volleyball coach at Ball State University.
 Shondell's other brother, John, was one of his longtime assistants at Purdue.
+John's daughter Allie played under Shondell at Purdue.
 Shondell's youngest child Kyle is the head coach at Butler.